HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Singa (Uganda)

 ## /// HC46_ | MOTHNODE_ 'MONUMENT TO THE FUTURE' EP
-including "Monument to the Future" NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
+including "Monument to the Future" CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF 01]

 ## /// HC47_ | MOTHNODE_ 'AGE OF REDACTION' EP
-including NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [NSF_02]
+including CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF_02]
 - privacy concerns, public personal data, censorship.

 ## /// HC48_ | MOTHNODE_ 'OMNIS' EP
-including NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [NSF_03]
+including CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF_03]
 - omnipotent all-seeing eye

 ## /// HC49_ | MOTHNODE_ 'TRIBALIST' EP
-including NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [NSF_04]
+including CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF_04]
 - crew, squad

 ## /// HC50_ | MOTHNODE_ 'MEMETIC ENTRANCE' EP
-including NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [NSF_05]
+including CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE [CNSF_05]

 Based on a couple of years of memetic research during the university years.
 Went deep into the topic with my best friend at the time.
 We created lore and mental structures for a feature film script that was supposed to go deep into the memeplexes.
 It was about a humanoid manifestation of language/memeplexes being a hybrid between human and memetic agent.
 Abstract film.